fnproject/tutorials/install/README.md

 | Linux | fn_linux |
 | Alpine Linux | fn_alpine |
 | Windows | fn.exe |

-2. Click on the Fn executable for your operating system and save the file locally

 #### For Mac / Linux Systems
 * Open a Terminal Window